Rethinking Inventories for African-led Restitution

 Inventories don’t guarantee returns.
 Our research found no direct link between publishing inventories and the actual return of heritage items.
 Instead, most successful restitution efforts are driven by communities who discover their belongings through chance encounters or grassroots mobilisation.

 The costs are enormous.
-Digital Benin cost €3.9 million to document just 5,246 items from a single kingdom.
-The Atlas of Absence identified over 40,000 Cameroonian items in German museums alone—a scale that makes comprehensive inventories financially unrealistic for most African countries.
+One project cost €3.9 million to document, build knowledge and make accessible around 5246 items from a single kingdom while another identified over 40,000 Cameroonian items in German museums alone—a scale that makes comprehensive inventories financially unrealistic for most African countries.

 Colonial distortions persist.
 Museum records created during colonial rule use labels like “fetish” or “amulet” that obscure true meaning, while most Western institutions still tightly control access to their collections.